 Interest Rate in Japan averaged 2.38 percent from 1972 until 2021, reaching an all time high of 9 percent in December of 1973 and a record low of -0.10 percent in January of 2016.
 This page provides - Japan Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Japan Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

 Interest Rate in Japan is expected to be -0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Japan to stand at -0.10 in 12 months time.
-In the long-term, the Japan Interest Rate is projected to trend around -0.10 percent in 2022, according to our econometric models.
+In the long-term, the Japan Interest Rate is projected to trend around -0.10 percent in 2022 and 0.10 percent in 2023, according to our econometric models.